List of maglev train proposals: Puerto Rico

 San Juan – Caguas: A 16.7 mi maglev project has been proposed linking Tren Urbano's Cupey Station in San Juan with two proposed stations to be built in the city of Caguas, south of San Juan.
 The maglev line would run along Highway PR-52 connecting both cities.
 According to American Maglev Technology (AMT), who is the company in charge of the construction of this train, the cost of this project is approximately US$380 million.

 United States

-As of 2022, the United States has no maglev trains.

 Keystone Corridor: According to Transrapid, Inc., Pittsburgh has the most advanced maglev initiative in the U.S., followed by the Las Vegas project.
 Once federal funding is finalized, these two markets could be the first to see maglev in the United States.
 Initially, the project calls for a transrapid system throughout the metro Pittsburgh area.
 Further planning calls for extensions eastward to Harrisburg and Philadelphia.
 Upon completion, a commute from Pittsburgh to Philadelphia would be reduced to 90–120 minutes.
 A commuter traversing the Pennsylvania Turnpike would currently spend approximately 5hrs if traveling at the speed limit.